Somachi/BrightMovies.Com_Website/README.md

 #File details:

-Media.py- where we defined our classes and functions
+media.py- where we defined our classes and functions

-Entertainment_center.py- where we imported the functions and classes in Media.py file to use in our website
+entertainment_center.py- where we imported the functions and classes in Media.py file to use in our website

-Fresh_tomatoes.py - this file is reponsible for displaying our website on a web browser
+fresh_tomatoes.py - this file is reponsible for displaying our website on a web browser

+    Note:
+    Please make sure the file names are correct as stated here (all letters should be in lower cases)

 #Main Features
 -	Open a webpage
 -	Display a list of Video images